Kansas is the "sunflower state" and wild sunflowers and commercial

 planted three 40 acre fields with sunflowers, a few weeks apart, so they

 bloomed over a longer period of time.
-In 2023 the first two Sunflowers
+In 2025 they are timing the sunflowers

 We like a number of the things which Klausmeyers are doing,